-Adnan Tanrıverdi, the founder of the shady paramilitary group SADAT, has said that his organization conducted entrance interviews for military schools for three years following the July 15, 2016 failed coup attempt.
+Gürcan Onat, one of the founders of the shady paramilitary group SADAT, has said that the organization conducted entrance interviews for military schools for three years following the July 15, 2016 failed coup attempt.

-According to Tanrıverdi, whose organization is dubbed President Recep Tayyip Erdoğan's "parallel army," SADAT's involvement in the interviews was within the knowledge of the National Defense Ministry.
+Another founder and leader, Adnan Tanrıverdi, refrained from confirming SADAT's involvement in the interview process, but said that his group, which is often dubbed President Recep Tayyip Erdoğan's "parallel army," acts within the knowledge of the National Defense Ministry.

 SADAT, officially the SADAT International Defense Consultancy, describes itself on its website as "the first and the only company in Turkey that internationally provides consultancy and military training services at the international defense and interior security sector."